Royal-Navy/design-system/packages/docs-site/src/library/pages/components/range-slider.md

     Required: 'True',
     Default: '',
     Description: 'An array of numbers.
 You can supply one for a value slider, two for a range slider or more to create n-handled sliders.
 The values should correspond to valid step values in the domain.
 The numbers will be forced into the domain if they are two small or large.', },
   {
+    Name: 'thresholds',
+    Type: 'number[]',
+    Required: 'False',
+    Default: '',
+    Description: 'An array of user defined thresholds.
+This is a percentage value.
+You can specify up to two distinct thresholds.
+The first value represents the lower threshold and second the upper.', },
+  {
     Name: 'onChange',